UniZyme: A Unified Protein Cleavage Site Predictor Enhanced with Enzyme Active-Site Knowledge: Experiments

 \subsection{Ablation Studies}

-To answer \textbf{RQ3}, we conduct an ablation study to understand the contributions of biochemically-informed enzyme encoder and the active-site knowledge.
+To answer \textbf{RQ3}, we conduct a series of ablation studies to understand the contributions of biochemically-informed enzyme encoder and the active-site knowledge.
 To demonstrate the effectiveness of the biochemically-informed enzyme encoder, we remove energy frustration and 3D structure, resulting in a variant named \textbf{ UniZyme$\backslash$SE}.
 To show the benefits brought by pretraining on general enzymes with active site prediction, we trained a variant, \textbf{UniZyme$\backslash$P}, which excludes the enzyme pretraining phase.
 To further demonstrate the enhancement of active-site knowledge to the model, we remove the active site prediction in the pretraining/training phase.
 Additionally, the active site-aware pooling is replaced with average pooling, resulting in a variant named \textbf{UniZyme$\backslash$A}.
-Fig. \ref{fig:ablation zero-shot} show the PR-AUC scores across different enzyme families in both zero-shot and supervised settings.
-More details can be found in the Tab.~\ref{tab:ablation_study} From these results, we observe: \begin{itemize}[leftmargin=*] \item {UniZyme} consistently achieves better results than UniZyme$\backslash$SE, which indicates that structural-energy features in the biochemically-informed enzyme encoder enable stronger generalization and performance. \item {UniZyme$\backslash$P} performs worse than {UniZyme}, especially on smaller datasets like M10.003.
-This verifies that pretraining on a supplemented enzyme set produces a more transferable enzyme encoder for cleavage site prediction. \item {\method} outperforms {UniZyme$\backslash$A} by a large margin.
+Fig.~\ref{fig:ablation-zero-shot} shows the PR-AUC scores across different enzyme families in both zero-shot and supervised settings.
+More details can be found in the Tab.~\ref{tab:ablation_study}.
+From these results, we observe:

+\begin{itemize}[leftmargin=*] \item {UniZyme} consistently achieves better results than UniZyme$\backslash$SE.
+This indicates that the incorporation of structural-energy features in the biochemically-informed enzyme encoder can enable stronger generalization and performance in cleavage site prediction. \item {UniZyme$\backslash$P} significantly performs worse than {UniZyme} on both supervised and zero-shot setting.
+This verifies that pretraining on a supplemented enzyme set with active site prediction can produce a more transferable enzyme encoder for cleavage site prediction. \item {\method} outperforms {UniZyme$\backslash$A} by a large margin.
 This demonstrates that the active-site knowledge can enhance the enzyme-catalyzed cleavage site prediction. \end{itemize}